dotnet/coreclr/Documentation/workflow/UsingYourBuild.md

 ```
 2. Add the following 'runtimes' line at the top level.
 The runtime name includes the OS name and the architecture name
 you can find the appropriate name for your OS [here](https://github.com/dotnet/core-docs/blob/master/docs/core/rid-catalog.md).
-This tells the tools exactly which favor of OS and processor architecture you are running on, so it can find the right
+This tells the tools exactly which flavor of OS and processor architecture you are running on, so it can find the right
 Nuget package for the runtime.
 ```
         "runtimes": { "win7-x64": {} }